SiruiruiRen/tubingen-feedback-tool/README.md

 ## Usage

 1. Enter your name in the settings panel
-2. Select your preferred language (English or German)
+2. Select the video you watched (Videos 1-8)
-3. Choose a feedback style (Academic or User-friendly)
+3. Select your preferred language (English or German) - the entire interface will update
 4. Enter or paste the student teacher's reflection in the text area
 5. Click "Generate Feedback"
-6. Review the generated feedback
+6. View both extended and short versions of the feedback using the tabs
-7. Optionally:
+7. Review the generated feedback
-   - Copy the feedback to clipboard
+8. Optionally:
-   - Save the feedback to the database
+   - Copy the current feedback to clipboard
    - Rate the quality and usefulness of the feedback
-   - Edit and revise the reflection based on feedback
+   - Revise your reflection based on the feedback

 ## Project Structure